elanatee/twitter-oauth/README.md

 # Project 5 - *twitter*

-Time spent: **11** hours spent in total
+Time spent: **13** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [x] Profile page:
    - [x] Contains the user header view
    - [x] Contains a section with the users basic stats: # tweets, # following, # followers